TritonDataCenter/rfd/rfd/0060/README.md

 ### Phase 1

-Reorder the filter plugins called by dapi so that simple checks that can also be done by Moray are at the top.
-Then move these all to Moray arguments, removing them from dapi.
+Reorder the filter plugins.
+We need to push the usage of container data, or any data derived from container data (e.g. the unreserved\_\* attributes), as late as possible.
+In Phase 2, we add support for dapi to query vmapi for container information, meaning that we should filter out as many servers as possible beforehand, so we need to make fewer queries to vmapi.

+We would also like to have fewer servers given to dapi to begin with, by providing more query arguments to Moray when initially constructing a list of servers to consider.
+This is a tad less surprising when these simple filters are at the top of the plugin list.

+The proposed (albeit simplified) plugin chain is as follows:

+    hard-filter-setup
+    hard-filter-running
+    // servers above invalid-servers could contain gibberish hard-filter-invalid-servers
+    // keep volumes-from early; if present, it cuts down number
+    // of servers to just one:
+    hard-filter-volumes-from
+    hard-filter-reserved
+    hard-filter-vlans
+    hard-filter-platform-versions
+    hard-filter-traits
+    hard-filter-headnode
+    hard-filter-overprovision-ratios
+    // above plugins do not need vm info
+    // we defer vm loading as late as possible: load-server-vms
+    calculate-ticketed-vms
+    hard-filter-capness
+    hard-filter-vm-count
+    hard-filter-sick-servers
+    calculate-server-unreserved
+    hard-filter-min-ram
+    hard-filter-min-cpu
+    hard-filter-min-disk
+    hard-filter-locality-hints
+    hard-filter-owners-servers
+    hard-filter-reservoir
+    hard-filter-large-servers
+    soft-filter-locality-hints
+    // final scoring steps
+    score-unreserved-ram
+    score-unreserved-disk
+    score-num-owner-zones
+    score-current-platform
+    score-next-reboot
+    score-uniform-random

+Those filters which can be replaced with a query argument to Moray will be left in for the time being, in case of bugs, but will be removed in the long run.

 ### Phase 2

 Provided that we continue down the path of removing cached container data from cnapi in lieu of the canonical data from vmapi, we shouldn't load all the container information up-front.
-Instead, dapi should receive a vmapi client upon initialization, and use that to query vmapi for container data when needed.
+Instead, dapi will receive two functions upon initialization, and use that to query vmapi for container data when needed.
-In short: move from strict to lazy loading.
+In short: move from strict to lazy loading of container data.

-cnapi should no longer load container details from vmapi for every server before feeding the data to dapi. dapi would contain a load-vms.js in its plugin chain, after all the server filtering, but before the first plugin that needs container informationi -- likely calculate-server-unreserved.js.
+cnapi will no longer load container details from vmapi for every server before feeding the data to dapi. dapi will contain a load-server-vms.js plugin in its plugin chain, after much of the server filtering that doesn't depend on container or container-derived data has been run.

-load-vms.js would then use the vmapi client provided to dapi to pull in container information from vmapi for all remaining servers that dapi is still considering for allocation.

-XXX more details
+The two async functions are getVm() and getServerVms(). getVm() is needed by the hard-filter-volumes-from plugin, which is early in the plugin chain. getServerVms() is needed by a new plugin, load-server-vms.js; after that plugin is run, the `vms` attributes on server objects are populated with container information retrieved from vmapi.

-cnapi currently continues to keep container information because of the unreserved\_\* attributes that are added when calling ServerGet, or ServerList with a ?extras=capacity or ?extras=all.
+cnapi currently continues to cache container information because of the unreserved\_\* attributes that are added when calling ServerGet, or ServerList with a ?extras=capacity or ?extras=all.
 This invokes dapi's serverCapacity(), which requires container information.
-If cnapi did not cache container information in its server objects, and all invocation of the above calls would require a further call to vmapi to pull in the required container information.
+If cnapi did not cache container information in its server objects, all invocations of the above calls would require a further call to vmapi to pull in the required container information.

-cnapi's container cache is largely outside the scope of this document, but dapi's plugins should support server objects which have already had their 'vms' attribute loaded with container information.
-The proposed load-vms.js should skip any server object it receives which already has a 'vms' attribute.
+cnapi's container cache is largely outside the scope of this document, but dapi's plugins will also support server objects which have already had their 'vms' attribute loaded with container information:

+load-server-vms.js must support a null getServerVms() -- if getServerVms() isn't provided to dapi, dapi assumes the servers' objects' `vms` attribute is already populated.
+This is the case when serverCapacity() is called, and also for actual allocation when ALLOC\_USE\_CNAPI\_VMS is set in cnapi's sapi metadata -- cnapi populates all servers with container data it has cached in Moray.

 ### Phase 3

+Ideally, we would not load all servers at once, but rather in constant-size batches.
+Each batch would be loaded and fed into dapi until dapi finds an eligible server.

+An unfortunate limitation of Moray -- and one that can be a tad tricky to efficiently solve with the backing Postgres -- is the ability to sort results randomly.
+Without this ability, it's not possible to load servers in batches without biasing servers towards the beginning of the sort order.
+As a result, all eligible servers need to be pulled up-front from Moray by cnapi.

+However, we can still dramatically reduce the amount of data movement by feeding these servers in batches to dapi -- cnapi would retrieve all eligible servers from Moray, sort them randomly, and then feed batches from this list into dapi.
+While this will not reduce the number of servers loaded by cnapi, it will dramatically cut the amount of vmapi queries needed by dapi for a large fleet of servers: rather than dapi filtering all servers and then querying vmapi information for the (e.g.) 50% of surviving servers, dapi would filter servers in batches, and pull in the vmapi information for (e.g.) 50% of the batch size.

-Do not load all servers at once, but rather in constant-sized batches.
-Provided that servers can be selected randomly by Moray (it currently cannot), there is a high probability that an allocation can be fulfilled with a single call.
-If a DC has little spare capacity, or heavy traits usage, an allocation is still guaranteed to succeed if it's possible, since all servers can be checked in the worst case.
+Unless the spare aggregate capacity of a fleet of servers is approaching full, operating in batches will cut the typical amount of vmapi information to be loaded to only one batch.
+If a fleet has little spare capacity, or heavy traits usage, an allocation is still guaranteed to succeed if it's possible, since all servers will be checked in the worst case.
+Worst-case loading of vmapi information is the same as before support for batching is added to cnapi/dapi.

-XXX more details

-There are a couple important challenges here, both related to randomness.
-In order to avoid biasing servers which haven't yet been scored, we need some means of querying Moray with a random sort (i.e. sort: 'RANDOM').
-Moray's docs claim that FindObjects isn't a streaming interface, which presents the second problem: how to divide random selection into pages using limit/offset.

-A less invasive and less efficient work-around is loading all server objects from Moray, randomizing their order, and feeding batches of that result to dapi.
-Every allocation would load all servers, but it would further reduce the number of containers that need to be loaded.
-Making dapi batch internally would achieve a similar effect.
+A statistical rule-of-thumb is thirty samples (or larger) gives a reasonable approximation of an underlying distribution; we'll go with a batch size of fifty servers.

+NB: to reduce memory usage, after each batch is run, cnapi should delete the 'vms' attribute on the batched server objects.

 ### Phase 4

-Depending on the amount of data loaded in a typical allocation, moving dapi to vmapi would likely reduce cost a lot.
-There can be several hundred containers on a single server.
+Moving dapi to vmapi will reduce the worst-case movement of data by at least an order of magnitude.
+The current default maximum number of containers per server is 224, and this number will go up in the future.
+Container data from vmapi for 224 servers is ~70KB data, whereas the data for a single (unpopulated) server is ~5KB.
+The break-even point, where server data is more than the container data, is roughly twenty or fewer containers.

+cnapi will still load all servers, and still perform batching, but instead of invoking dapi directly, it wll send that batch to vmapi. vmapi will feed the batch to dapi directly, whereupon dapi will work the same as in Phase 3.
+The only material difference is that the getVm() and getServerVms() functions provided to dapi by vmapi will contain logic to query the local vmapi, instead of making an HTTP call (from cnapi to vmapi).

+After Phase 4, the server and container scaling targets we wish to hit by the end of 2016 will sadly still require ~5MB of server data to be pulled in to cnapi, and in a worst case an additional ~5MB to be sent to vmapi, but this is an sizeable improvement compared with the ~75MB of data needed before Phase 1.

+Phase 4 will also likely render the container caching in cnapi to be largely unnecessary.
+Since cnapi already has a vmapi dependency when invoking dapi, we do not lose much by utilizing vmapi more from cnapi.
+When doing server listings that require the unreserved\_\* attributes to be populated, cnapi can pass a copy of this list of servers to vmapi, where dapi can calculate the unreserved\_\* attributes, and vmapi would then pass back to cnapi solely those three attributes per server.

 ## Wild ideas